Team-Tea-Time/teamteatime.net/content/docs/laravel-forum/5/commands.md

 php artisan forum:seed
 ```

-Seed the forum tables with example categories and content.
-You can run this multiple times to generate more categories and content.
+Seed the forum tables with example categories, content, and a user (to assign as author of the content).
+You can run this multiple times to generate more data.

 ### Sync stats